deco3500-2017/teamhighfive/Week 10 stand up/readme.md

 **Haoxiang Zheng** - In past a few weeks, I started to develop the basic web-base prototype.
 I have already built the static frontend web pages based on the digital prototype which done by Kaho.
 We have discussion of the layout of pages.
 I focused on the usibility.
 Some user test had been going through.
 In next stage, I am going to implement more functional web applications based on the new version of prototype.
 This is the link of our web prototype: https://deco3500-2017.github.io/teamhighfive/

-**Yaxin Cui** - In week 10, my main duty is user testing and I have done some research.
-But we want to finish the survey first and then IU will fouce more on this.
-And I have aslo help for designed the [questionnaire](https://goo.gl/forms/VHBIwYqgkEk421xG3
+**Yaxin Cui** - In the past weeks, my main duty is user testing and interview.
+I have done some face to face user interview and I have also done some research in order to compare the exit application to our concept.
+But we want to finish the survey first and then user testing will focus more on this.
+And I have also help for designed the [questionnaire](https://goo.gl/forms/VHBIwYqgkEk421xG3
 )
+In the future, I will continue in user testing and prefer the interview.